 Yes.
 Anyone can make a complaint if they consider there is an alleged breach of the Code of Conduct.

-The complaints procedure is a mechanism that allows individuals to make a formal complaint against a member who may have acted unprofessionally.
+The complaints procedure is a mechanism that allows individuals to make a formal complaint against a member or affiliate who may have acted unprofessionally.
 Full details can be found here.

 A complaint is made by the complainant using the complaint procedures which can be found here.